-Corporal Francis Neville Sloss (1544915) served in the Royal Air Force Volunteer Reserve during World War Two.
+Corporal Francis Neville Sloss (1544915) served in the Royal Air Force Volunteer Reserve during the Second World War.
 He was the son of Francis Alexander Sloss and Alice Mary Frances Violet Sloss of Bangor, Co.
 Down.

 The Lancaster’s pilot was Australian Flight Sergeant Max Kieran Cummings.
 They were new to RAF 83 Squadron at RAF Wyton, Cambridgeshire.
 Recently posted from RAF 467 Squadron at RAF Bottesford, Leicestershire, they completed a night raid on Cologne, Germany, the previous night.